How to File H-4 EAD Renewal Without an Attorney After Auto-Extensions Ended

 What if I make a mistake on the form?
 Will USCIS deny my application?

-Minor errors (typos, formatting) typically result in a Request for Evidence (RFE), not a denial.
-You'll have 60 days to respond.
+Minor errors (typos, formatting) may result in a Request for Evidence (RFE), not necessarily a denial.
+Follow the response deadline in the notice, often 87 days for an I-765 RFE.
 Major errors — wrong eligibility category, missing signature, wrong form edition — result in the application being returned or rejected.
-A structured filing guide eliminates these errors by walking through each field with specific instructions.
+A structured filing guide reduces these errors by walking through each field with specific instructions.

 Can I switch to an attorney mid-process if something goes wrong?